oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 bin/behat -s OroUserBundle -c ~/config/behat.yml.dist
 ```

-However you can edit behat.yml in root of project for your needs.
+However you can copy behat.yml.dist to behat.yml in root of project and edit for your needs.
 Every bundle that configured symfony_bundle suite type will not be autoloaded by ```OroTestFrameworkExtension```.
 See ***Architecture*** reference above.